itsShnik/allForOne/README.md

 ## Acknoledgements

-I have used some of the code from the ![openvqa framework][https://github.com/MILVLG/openvqa] and I would like to thank the authors for maintaining such amazing repository.
+I have used some of the code from the [openvqa framework](https://github.com/MILVLG/openvqa) and I would like to thank the authors for maintaining such amazing repository.

 ## Citations

 The All for one model was proposed by Bryan McCann and Nat Roth.
-Link to the paper ![here][https://cs224d.stanford.edu/reports/McCannRoth.pdf].
+Link to the paper [here](https://cs224d.stanford.edu/reports/McCannRoth.pdf).